 Susannah Camic Tahk

-Associate Professor of Law; Associate Professor of Law; Institute for Legal Studies Director
+Associate Professor of Law; Associate Dean, Research & Faculty Development; Institute for Legal Studies Director

 B.A., Yale University